 Director of State Policy & Programs

-Prior to NAMD, Ms. Nolan worked for seven years as Director of the Health Division in the National Governors Association’s Center for Best Practices.
-As Division Director, Ms. Nolan led all health policy analysis and state technical assistance projects on behalf of the nation’s governors.
+Prior to NAMD, she worked for seven years as Director of the Health Division in the National Governors Association’s Center for Best Practices.
+As Division Director, Kathleen led all health policy analysis and state technical assistance projects on behalf of the nation’s governors.
 The division worked with governors’ offices and other state leaders to share and support implementation of best practices on health care issues facing states including health care reform, Medicaid, health IT, and public health programs.

-Ms. Nolan also held health policy positions with the Association of State and Territorial Health Officials and the Institute of Medicine.
-Before moving to Washington, Ms. Nolan served as a Program Specialist in the Colorado Department of Public Health and Environment.
+Kathleen also held health policy positions with the Association of State and Territorial Health Officials and the Institute of Medicine.
+Before moving to Washington, she served as a Program Specialist in the Colorado Department of Public Health and Environment.
 Kathleen received her M.P.H. from the George Washington University, and her B.A. in psychology from Carleton College in Northfield, Minnesota.

 Aaron Larrimore joined NAMD in January 2013.
 Before coming to NAMD, Aaron served as a Policy Analyst at Maryland’s Medicaid program where he covered issues related to the implementation of the Affordable Care Act, Medicaid cost drivers, and HIV/AIDS issues.
 Prior to working in Maryland, Aaron served as a legal intern and legal fellow for members of Congress and served as a special assistant to a Governor.